dylanpieper/chatalot/README.md

 chat <- future_chat(openai)
 ```

-Chats are distributed across the processes in chunks (default: process 10 prompts at a time).
-The chunk is a checkpoint for capturing the responses from the multiple R processes.
-Once a chunk is finished, the responses are saved to the disk.
+Splits prompts into chunks to distribute across workers to process chats (default: process 10 prompts at a time).
+Saves chat data to disk between chunks and can resume interrupted processing from the last saved chunk.
 For the fastest processing, set `chunk_size` to the number of prompts:

 ``` r
 response <- chat$process(